baedrik/snip721-reference-impl/README.md

 At most, one of the fields `token_uri` OR `extension` will be defined.

 ## <a name="nftdossier"></a>NftDossier
 NftDossier returns all the information about a token that the viewer is permitted to view.
 If no [viewer](#viewerinfo) is provided, NftDossier will only display the information that has been made public.
-The response may include the owner, the public metadata, the private metadata, the reason the private metadata is not viewable, the royalty information, the mint run information, whether ownership is public, whether the private metadata is public, and (if the querier is the owner,) the approvals for this token as well as the inventory-wide approvals for the owner.
+The response may include the owner, the public metadata, the private metadata, the reason the private metadata is not viewable, the royalty information, the mint run information, whether the token is transferable, whether ownership is public, whether the private metadata is public, and (if the querier is the owner,) the approvals for this token as well as the inventory-wide approvals for the owner.
 This implementation will only display a token's royalty recipient addresses if the querier has permission to transfer the token.

+[SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) adds a `transferable` field to the NftDossier response.

+SNIP-723 (specification to be written) adds an `unwrapped` field which is false if private metadata for this token is sealed.

 ##### Request
 ```